It is a real joy to finally be able to officiate at the wedding of any loving adult couple in Australia.

 - Your Couple’s Certificate.

-All documents are completd in the bride’s maiden name, regardless of whether or not she is changing her name after the wedding.
 Your couple’s certificate will be presented to you as the finale to your ceremony.

 Information courtesy of Montville Marriage Celebrant, Maleny Marriage Celebrant, Flaxton Marriage Celebrant